cfjedimaster/raymondcamden2020/_posts/2022/03/08/2022-03-08-including-rss-content-in-your-eleventy-site.md

 description: A quick example of using RSS content for an Eleventy page.
 ---

 Before I begin, this post is *not* about generating an RSS page with Eleventy.
 If you need to do that, check the [plugin](https://www.11ty.dev/docs/plugins/rss/) that makes it (mostly) trivial to do.
 This post is about *consuming* RSS for your Eleventy site.
 I've got a page here ([About](/about)) where I track my external articles and books.
-At work we use Medium to host our [blog](https://medium.com/adobetech) and I've been publishing there as part of my job.
+At work, we use Medium to host our [blog](https://medium.com/adobetech) and I've been publishing there as part of my job.
 I was curious how I could get that content on my About page as well.

 First off, Medium publishes an RSS feed for every profile and publication.
 You can find details on [their documentation](https://help.medium.com/hc/en-us/articles/214874118-Using-RSS-feeds-of-profiles-publications-and-topics), but for simple users like me, it's a simple matter of going from: